Questionnaire: Madison School Board candidates largely support teachers union positions

 - Seat 4: Blaska, Laila Borokhim, Bryan and Muldrow.

-- Seat 5: TJ Mertz, Ananda Mirilli and Row.
+- Seat 5: TJ Mertz, Ananda Mirilli and Roe.
 Mertz is the only incumbent running to retain his seat.

 Roe did not submit responses to MTI’s questions or sit down for an interview with union leaders Wednesday.
 He told the Wisconsin State Journal on Thursday that he didn’t have the time for or interest in responding to the questionnaire.
 Bryan didn’t answer several MTI questions, including whether he was aware of the district behavior plan and how he would increase staff pay.